AleynaBarutt/MI-POWER_FINALCASE/README.md

 - Veri görselleştirme

 ## Algoritma Performansı

-- Lojistik Regresyon: %63.1 doğruluk
+- Logistic Regression: %63.1 doğruluk
 - SVC: %63.3 doğruluk
-- Rastgele Orman: %76.3 doğruluk
+- Random Forest: %76.3 doğruluk
 - AdaBoost: %75.9 doğruluk
 - XGBoost: %76.9 doğruluk
 - CatBoost: %77.7 doğruluk